All Articles

 No items found.

-Breaking into the audio industry can feel intimidating – especially when your CV is the first (and sometimes only) thing a hiring manager sees.
-But a strong, well-structured CV can dramatically increase your chances of landing an interview, whether you’re applying through The Audio Programmer or approaching companies directly.
+Breaking into the audio industry can feel intimidating, especially when your CV is the first (and sometimes only) thing a hiring manager sees.
+A strong CV dramatically increases your chances of landing an interview, whether through The Audio Programmer or direct applications.

 This guide walks you through exactly what audio developers, DSP engineers and plugin creators should include to stand out in a competitive industry.